-There's more to St. Patrick's Day than just drinking vast amounts of green beer and Guinness.
+There's more to St. Patrick's Day than just drinking vast amounts of green beer and Guinness on a Tuesday.
 There's also a ton of gadgets to help you serve and enjoy said green beer and Guinness.

 Yes, just as much as St. Patrick's Day is an excuse to consume copious amounts of alcohol, it's a day in which every beer-loving technology buff can demo their best drinking gadgets.

-From the best-drink serving tech ideas to the safety equipment that will ensure many more St. Patrick's Days to come, pull up a stool and hear which gadgets got our Irish blessing.
+From the best-drink serving tech ideas to the safety equipment that will ensure many more St. Patrick's Days to come, pull up a stool, gather around and hear which gadgets got our Irish blessing.

 Smartphone case bottle opener